JFCTito/yes_home/README.md

 1. Project Description and Technologies.
 2. How to Install and Run the Project.
+3. Test: Back (spring boot).
-3. User Story: Client and Stakeholders.
+4. User Story: Client and Stakeholders.
-4. Figma.
+5. Figma.

 ---
 <h2 align="center">Project Description</h2><br>